Main page Site news

 Elliott correction waves in a downtrend

-All ABC correction waves form three patterns:
+All ABC corrective waves can be divided into three basic patterns:

-• Sidewall
+• Zigzag

 • Triangle